bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--3 sponge cakes.
                2 tablespoonfuls of strawberry or other jam.
                1 wineglass of sherry.
-               Rather more than Ω a pint of milk.
+               Rather more than Ì†° pint of milk.
                4 eggs.
                1 tablespoonful of sugar.
                A little pastry.